-The work that we carry out would not be possible without the strong and lasting relationships with our global partners within and outside India.
+The work that we carry out would not be possible without the strong and lasting relationships with our partners both here in India, and across the globe.

 Our list of current partners are highlighted below.

 Asian Paints is supporting the Magic Bus Programme for 16,100 children across 7 cities (Ankleshwar, Kasna, Patancheru, Sriperumbudur, Khandala, Rothak, Mumbai) spread across 6 states (Andhra Pradesh, Tamil Nadu, Maharashtra, Uttar Pradesh, Gujarat and Haryana).

 Australian Sports Outreach Programme (ASOP), Australian Government ASOP has been working with us since 2010, supporting the capacity building of our community volunteers in Maharashtra, Andhra Pradesh and Delhi.

 Barclays Spaces for Sports

 Magic Bus' partnership with Barclays Spaces for Sports started in 2011 to incorporate Street 20 Cricket into our regular approach.
 The partnership is specially focused on encouraging girls to build confidence and learn to work in teams.
 The partnership covers children in Delhi and Thane near Mumbai.

 The Bernard Lewis Charitable Trust support started in 2011 with a view on enabling Magic Bus to start working with children in Bangalore and Mysore, and creating a sustainable structure to take the organisation's work forward.

 Bloomberg began a partnership with us in 2012 to support our Connect programme, that provides vital livelihood and youth employability skills to Magic Bus' volunteer mentors in Chandrapur, Pune and Thane, all in Maharashtra.